u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 end_scrap = dt.datetime(2021, 12, 31)
 ```

-So I can add 'time report()' anywhere in my code and it will print the time spent.
+So I can add 'time report()' anywhere in my code and it will print the time passed.

 ## One more thing: metadata on writing a pelican post